silnrsi/font-abyssinica/documentation/source/productsite/charset.md

 This font contains complete coverage of all the characters defined in Unicode for Ethiopic.
 The Ethiopic script is used for writing many of the languages of Ethiopia and Eritrea.
 [Ethiopic (U+1200..U+137F)](http://www.unicode.org/charts/PDF/U1200.pdf) was added to Unicode 3.0.
 [Ethiopic Supplement (U+1380..U+139F)](http://www.unicode.org/charts/PDF/U1380.pdf) and [Ethiopic Extended (U+2D80..U+2DDF)](http://www.unicode.org/charts/PDF/U2D80.pdf) were added to Unicode 4.1.
-[Ethiopic Extended-A (U+AB00..U+AB2F)](http://www.unicode.org/charts/PDF/UAB00.pdf) was added to Unicode 6.0. *Abyssinica SIL* supports all Ethiopic characters which are in Unicode including the upcoming Unicode 14.0 additions (Ethiopic Extended-B U+1E7E0..U+1E7FF).
+[Ethiopic Extended-A (U+AB00..U+AB2F)](http://www.unicode.org/charts/PDF/UAB00.pdf) was added to Unicode 6.0.
+[Ethiopic Extended-B U+1E7E0..U+1E7FF)](https://www.unicode.org/charts/PDF/U1E7E0.pdf)  was added to Unicode 14.0. *Abyssinica SIL* supports all Ethiopic characters which are in Unicode.
 As far as we are aware, all languages using the Ethiopic script are now fully represented in Unicode.

 ## Supported characters